 Welcome back people.
 In my last post I spoke about the Bird Dog and the Dead Bug; two anti extension core stability exercises.
-In the third and final installment the attention shifts to lateral core stability and anti -rotation core stability exercises for beginners.
+In the third and final instalment the attention shifts to dynamic and multidirectional core training for beginners.

-An entry level lateral core stability drill for a beginner would be a side bridge or side plank static hold.
-Prerequisites for these include adequate shoulder blade on rib cage positioning an absence of shoulder pain.
-Clients should be able to maintain a neutral pelvic posture, i.e no excessive arching of rounding of the lower back (See below).
+An entry level lateral core drill for a beginner would be a side plank hold.
+These kind of lateral core stability drills teach your body how to resist bending or flexing to the side.
+Prerequisites for these include adequate shoulder blade on rib cage positioning and an absence of shoulder pain!
+Clients should also be competent in maintaining a neutral pelvic posture, i.e. no excessive arching of rounding of the lower back.

 Here is a video from the world renowned Strength and Conditioning facility Cressey Performance showing how to perform the pallof press:

 Lateral flexion and anti rotational exercises can be combined for and added challenge.
-One of my favourites is the side bridge with row.
+One of my favourites is the Dynamic (hips move up and down) side plank with row.
 Anti extension and Anti rotational and exercises can also be combined.
 A dead bug with a pallof press is a great example.

 There you have it, my 3 stage approach to core stability for beginners.
 I will frequently be posting progressions for the exercises from the three stages on my Instagram page.
 Stay tuned.